-Coconut oil has been used as just one hypothyroidism natural treatment passed on from person to person, and is one of the best foods you can eat for your thyroid.
-In addition to being made up of medium chain fatty acids known as medium chain triglicerides (MCTs), which help with metabolism and weight loss, coconut oil can also raid basal body temperatures – all good news for people suffering from low thyroid function.
+Coconut oil has been used as just one hypothyroidism natural treatment passed on from person to person and is one of the best foods you can eat for your thyroid.
+In addition to being made up of medium-chain fatty acids known as medium-chain triglycerides (MCTs), which help with metabolism and weight loss, coconut oil can also raid basal body temperatures – all good news for people suffering from low thyroid function.

 Here is just one experience someone had on EarthClinic: